TransposeData/docs/docs/assistant/optimize-queries.md

 However, this query runs too slowly.
 You can ask the Query Assistant to optimize it for you.
 In the Query Assistant input box, write:

 ```
-The following query is trying to get the most expensive nft sale in history.
+The following query is trying to get the most expensive NFT sale in history.

 SELECT usd_price FROM ethereum.nft_sales ORDER BY usd_price desc nulls last limit 1